LyraPhase/lyraphase_workstation/README.md

       ]
     }

-To use the `sublime_text_settings` recipe, place your Sublime Text 3 Application Data folders under `"#{node['lyraphase_workstation']['home']}/Dropbox/AppData/mac/sublime-text-3/`.
+To use the `sublime_text_settings` recipe, place your Sublime Text 3 Application Data folders under `"#{node['lyraphase_workstation']['home']}/pCloud Drive/AppData/mac/sublime-text-3/`.
 The recipe will create [Symbolic Links][symlink] to these files in the usual location: `"#{node['lyraphase_workstation']['home']}/Library/Application Support/Sublime Text 3/`.

-The result is that your Sublime Text 3 folders get synced to Dropbox, and Sublime Text can look for them in the default location, follow the symlink to the Dropbox destination files.
+The result is that your Sublime Text 3 folders get synced to pCloud, and Sublime Text can look for them in the default location, follow the symlink to the pCloud destination files.

 The `nfs_mounts` recipe will just mount things in the list of `nfs_mounts` for you.
 The `/../` part in front of `/../Volumes/` happens to be important!
 The reason is because the OSX `/etc/auto_nfs` file does not usually want to mount things under `/Volumes`.
 Putting the `/../` in front allows you to use automount to mount NFS volumes there.